dlmarshall3/carmigo_frontend/README.md

 ## Criteria

 I was asked to create a full-stack application where a user could add, remove, and update vehicles from a databse with an interactive user interface.
-As mentioned above, I used Vue.js, Node.js/Express, and postgreSQL to comlpete these assessment.
+As mentioned above, I used Vue.js, Node.js/Express, and postgreSQL to complete these assessment.
 The front end is deployed via Surge, which you can access in several parts of this readme/page, and the backend is deployed via Heroku.

 ## Challenges